top of page

 Every.
 Damn.
 Day.

-I know I am not the only one for whom drinking and dieting* intersect, which is why I choose to focus on them both.
+As I know I am not the only one for whom drinking intersects with disordered eating & body image issues, I choose to focus on both areas.
 I leave it to those who want to work with me whether they choose to focus on one or the other, or the two in combination.

-I am also someone who benefits from the unearned privileges associated with being white, able-bodied, educated, and in a straight-size body.
+I am queer, nonbinary, and someone who benefits from the privileges associated with being white, currently able-bodied, and currently in a straight-size body.
 I have found, and you may as well, that the more we reclaim our own bodies, the fiercer our desire to fight for the rights of ALL bodies, and the stronger we feel in our ability to do so.

-In addition to my lived experience, my credentials include being a Certified Professional Coach, Certified Professional Recovery Coach, She Recovers Designated Coach, Tempest Designated Recovery Coach, Certified Holistic Health Coach, Certified Diet Recovery Coach, and Certified Weight Neutral Coach.
+In addition to my lived experience, my credentials include being a Certified Professional Recovery Coach, Certified Diet Recovery Coach, Certified Weight Neutral Coach, Certified Holistic Health Coach, and Certified Professional Coach.

 I also firmly believe in the healing powers of both profanity and humor.